 - Registration Update Form for the Use of Biohazardous Materials (ANL-811)

-Once approved by the IBC, protocols need not be reviewed for one year, unless approval is contingent upon
+Once approved by the IBC, protocols need not be reviewed for three years, unless approval is contingent upon

 - The possession of a valid permit from a federal or state agency,